johnwargo/jekyll-copy/readme.md

 jcp ls _includes
 ```

-In this case, the module will list all of the files in the provided folder.
+In this example, the module will list all of the files in the provided folder:

 ```text
 ┌────────────────────────────┐